clairesarraille/Curriculum-vitae/index.md

+# Claire Sarraillé, Data Scientist

 # About

-- Data Scientist with experience in Data Modeling, Statistical Analysis, Machine Learning and Data Engineering, with an extensive background in People Analytics, Data Analytics, Business Intelligence, SQL, Python, and GIS.
+- Data Scientist with experience in data modeling, statistical analysis, machine learning, and data engineering, with an extensive background in Marketing Analytics, People Analytics, Data Analytics, Business Intelligence, SQL, Python, Data Quality, and GIS.
+Avid fiber arts enthusiast.
+Always looking for knitting and running buddies!

 - I've developed and implemented innovative solutions, such as a multi-touch marketing attribution model, a Power BI migration process, and a public school drinking water contamination analysis for California.